houssemFat/figma-seed/README.md

 #### Seed figma plugin
-#### This is a work in progress figma plugin
+##### A work in progress figma plugin
-A one click generator plugin for figma to cerate a system design for your app.
+A one click generator plugin for figma to create a system design for your app.

 * [x] Init